-Once cbapi 1.0.0 is released, the old cbapi.legacy.CbApi will be deprecated and removed entirely no earlier than January 2017.
-New scripts should use the cbapi.response.rest_api.CbResponseAPI (for Cb Response), cbapi.protection.rest_api.CbProtectionAPI (for Cb Protection), or cbapi.defense.rest_api.CbDefenseAPI API entry points.
+Once CBAPI 1.0.0 is released, the old cbapi.legacy.CbApi will be deprecated and removed entirely no earlier than January 2017.
+New scripts should use the cbapi.response.rest_api.CbResponseAPI (for Carbon Black EDR (CB Response)), cbapi.protection.rest_api.CbProtectionAPI (for Carbon Black App Control (CB Protection)), or cbapi.defense.rest_api.CbDefenseAPI API entry points.

-The API is frozen as of version 1.0; afterward, any changes in the 1.x version branch will be additions/bug fixes only.
+The API is frozen as of version 1.0; any changes in the 1.x version branch will be additions/bug fixes only.
 Breaking changes to the API will increment the major version number (2.x).